dolthub/docs/packages/doltlab/content/reference/installer.md

     	port for doltlabapi in multi-host configuration, DoltLab Enterprise only -doltlabapi-token-file string
-    	path to token file used to encrypt/decrypt DoltLab tokens sent from doltlabapi -doltlabbackupsyncer-only
+    	path to token file used to encrypt/decrypt DoltLab tokens sent from doltlabapi -doltlabdb-admin-password string
-    	if true, will only run doltlabbackupsyncer.
-This is used for running DoltLab services across multiple hosts.
-DoltLab Enterprise only
-  -doltlabdb-admin-password string
     	admin password of the doltlabdb instance -doltlabdb-dolthubapi-password string